 - Upload a .pdf image of your poster to the Whova app by Sunday, January 30, 2022 at 11:59pm (PST).
 All presentations will be available to meeting registrants for advance, on-demand viewing starting a week before the meeting begins and for 6 months following the conference.
 See instructions below.
 You may make edits to your speaker page and upload files as often as you’d like.

 - Login to the Whova speaker presenter platform using your personal and unique URL.
-Login credentials will be emailed to you (at the email address used for meeting registration) the week of January 10th along with instructions for how to upload your presentation(s) to your speaker page in the Whova Event platform
+Login credentials were emailed to you (at the email address used for meeting registration) on January 11, 2022 at 8:46am (check your spam folder if you can’t find the email) along with instructions for how to upload your presentation(s) to your speaker page in the Whova Event platform.

 - You may update/edit/add your affiliation; your bio and profile photo.
 Edits may be made anytime, again and again so you may upload newer drafts of your poster whenever you’d like.